paydos/BookingAutomation/readme.md

 # Accenture Places Booking Automation

-Welcome to the Accenture Places Booking Automation project.
-This project is designed to automate the process of booking a place at Accenture.
-It is composed of several Python scripts that work together to navigate the booking website, select the desired parameters, and complete the booking process.
+Hello!
+I'm Daniel Ruiz Blanco, a data scientist intern at Accenture and the creator of the Accenture Places Booking Automation project.
+I embarked on this journey to simplify the process of booking a place at Accenture, which I found to be quite lengthy and often resulted in missing out on bookings due to high demand.

+This project is a collection of Python scripts that work in harmony to complete the booking process.
+It's my solution to a problem many of us face, and I hope it will be as helpful to my colleagues as it has been to me.

+I'm planning to expand this project to support worldwide locations.
+While this feature is not yet implemented, I plan to finish it in my free time.

+Thank you for your interest in this project.
+I'm looking forward to hearing your feedback and suggestions.

 <!-- PROJECT SHIELDS -->
 [![Contributors][contributors-shield]][contributors-url]